Starting a small business doesn’t instantly qualify you as an expert in finance or even small business accounting for that matter.

-Many first time entrepreneurs have their mind on the money.
+Many first time entrepreneurs have their minds on money.
 It’s more than just going after the money.
 It takes a lot of people to come to the understanding that it is more than just the money with a product or service, it’s about true offering where then the money will follow.
 If you are not necessarily skilled or believe in what you’re doing than conversely you probably won’t make any money, even if that is your main goal.

 If you can create meaning and worth to the company then the money issue takes care of itself.
-It is all about whom you are as a leader and the team that you hire to get the job done and company up and running.
-Investors like to invest in the people that are dedicated towards pushing a successful business forward, not exactly in the business itself.
+It is all about who you are as a leader and the team that you hire to get the job done and the company up and running.
+Investors like to invest in the people that are dedicated to pushing a successful business forward, not exactly in the business itself.
 Your team should be equipped in all areas to deal with financing, turning a profit, running the business, and having a vision.

 Industry experts are the difference between becoming successful or not taking off.
 For example, you have to know when to outsource or hire in-house people.
 If you were to run into any legal trouble you could find a strong team here, sourced from this law firm if financial issues are out of the skillset for most entrepreneurs, you could believe that law is definitely out of their range too.